mclacore/tofu-on-azure/state/README.md

 az storage account list --resource-group tfstate --query "[].name" --output tsv
 ```

-2. Once you have the required information, create a new file named `backend.tf` in the directory and paste the following:
+2. Once you have the required information, create a new directory and a new file named `backend.tf` and paste the following:

 ```terraform
 terraform {